Dr. Koushik Shaw and Austin Urology Institute explain the differences between vasectomy and tubal ligation for those considering female birth control.

 - Recovery time from the procedure is about a week

 Intrauterine Device (IUD)

 - A copper device that may have a hormonal coating that is inserted into the cervix to stop fertilization and interfere with ovulation

 - Can stay in place for several years, but is not permanent

 - Can slip out the cervix, be pushed into the uterus or cause infection

 - Is not permanent

-Whatever birth control method you decide on, Austin Urology Institute is available to answer your questions.
+Whatever birth control method you decide on, the vasectomy experts at Austin Urology Institute is available to answer your questions.
 We’ll gladly walk you through your female birth control and male birth control options in Austin.
 Schedule a consultation at www.austinurologyinstitute.com/contact.

 We offer both in-clinic and remote telemedicine consultations worldwide.